 In this guide, we'll show you exactly how an effective remote meeting will work, and how you should think about structuring meetings for your team (or company).

 A key overarching theme to remote team meetings is to understand that fewer remote meetings are a good thing.
-A key piece of the remote work environment (especially with a geographically distributed team) is that remote employees have different schedules.
+A key piece of remote working (especially with a geographically distributed team) is that remote employees have different schedules.
 The more meetings you have, the more rigid the work environment becomes.

 This can detract from one of the highlights of remote work - flexibility (here's more about why flexibility is the key to remote work).